 Option 2: Using the Query Editor and Conditional Columns for Groupings

 Pictured below is the screen that captures setting this up in PowerBI.
-This is the preferred way to do conditional grouping, especially if you cannot get them from the source system.

 - Open the Query Editor.